 Valuation Timing Actuarially determined contribution rates are calculated on a calendar year basis as of December 31, two years prior to the end of the fiscal year in which the contributions are reported.

-Actuarial Cost Method Entry Age Normal

-Amortization Method

-Recognition of

-Economic/Demographic

-Gains or Losses Straight-Line Amortization Over Expected Working Life

-Recognition of Assumptions

-Changes or Inputs Straight-Line Amortization Over Expected Working Life

-Asset Valuation Method

-Smoothing Period 5 Years

-Recognition Method Non-Asymptotic

-Corridor None

-Inflation 2.5%

-Salary Increases 4.6%

-Investment Rate of Return 7.6%
+Actuarial Cost Method Entry Age (Level Percent of Pay) Amortization Method Recognition of Economic/Demographic Gains or Losses Straight-Line Amortization Over Expected Working Life Recognition of Assumptions Changes or Inputs Straight-Line Amortization Over Expected Working Life Asset Valuation Method Smoothing Period 5 Years Recognition Method Non-Asymptotic Corridor None Inflation 2.5% Salary Increases 4.7% Investment Rate of Return 7.6% (Gross of Administrative Expenses) Cost-of-Living Adjustments Cost-of-Living Adjustments for the County are not considered to be substantively automatic under GASB 68.
 Therefore, no assumption for future cost-of-living adjustments is included in the GASB calculations.
 No assumption for future cost-of-living adjustments is included in the funding valuation.
 Retirement Age Members eligible for service retirement are assumed to retire at various rates based upon age and gender.

-Deferred members are assumed to retire (100% probability) at the later of age 60 or earliest retirement eligibility.
 For all eligible members ages 75 and later, retirement is assumed to occur immediately.
 Turnover New employees are assumed to replace any terminated members and have similar entry ages.

-Mortality Mortality rates for depositing members are based on 90% of the gender-distinct RP-2014 Active Employee with 110% of the MP-2014 Ultimate scale after 2014.

-Mortality Table.
-Service retirees, beneficiaries, and non-depositing members are based on 130% for males and 110% for females of the RP-2014 Healthy Annuitant Mortality Table.
-Disabled retirees are based on 130% for males and 115% for females of the RP-2014 Disabled Annuitant Mortality Table.
-All of the rates are projected
+Mortality Mortality rates for depositing members are based on 135% for males and 120% for females of the gender- distinct Pub-2010 General Employees Amount-Weighted Mortality Table.
+Service retirees, beneficiaries, and non-depositing members are based on 135% for males and 120% for females of the Pub-2010 General Retirees Amount-Weighted Mortality Table.
+Disabled retirees are based on 160% for males and 125% for females of the Pub-2010 General Disabled Retirees Amount-Weighted Mortality Table.
+All of the rates are projected with 100% of the MP-2021 Ultimate scale after 2010.

 Long-Term Expected Rate of Return - The long-term expected rate of return on TCDRS assets is determined by adding expected inflation to expected long-term real returns and reflecting expected volatility and correlation.
 The capital market assumptions and information shown below are provided by TCDRS' investment consultant, Cliffwater LLC.
-The numbers shown are based on January 2021 information for a 10-year time horizon.
+The numbers shown are based on January 2022 information for a 10-year time horizon.